dustinpfister/blog_posts/_posts/js-get-parent-element.md

 ## 1 - First off el.parentElement, and el.parentNode

 First off there are the el.parentElement, and el.parentNode properties that come to mind when it comes to the first solution for this sort of thing.
-First off a reference to the element to which I want to find the parent for, any method for doing so will work find for that such as document.getElementById or document.querySelector.
+So the basic process is to first get a reference to the element to which I want to find the parent for, any method for doing so will work find for that such as [document.getElementById](/2018/12/27/js-document-getelementbyid/) or [document.querySelector](/2020/06/23/js-document-queryselector/).
 Once that has been obtained the parentElement or parentNode properties of an element of interest will refer to the parent element of that element if it has one.

+So then in this section I will just be getting to some quick simple examples of these options for getting a reference to a parent element or node in general.
+I also often use this section to go over any additional topics of interest before reading the rest of the post.

 ### 1.1 - Get parent element AKA DOM NODE if there is one